Kallidaikurichi: Population

+As of 2001 India census, Kallidaikurichi had a population of 25,710.
+Males constitute 49% of the population and females 51%.
+Kallidaikurichi has an average literacy rate of 78%, higher than the national average of 59.5%: male literacy is 86%, and female literacy is 71%.
+In Kallidaikurichi, 9% of the population is under 6 years of age.

 Government and politics

 Subdivisions

 Kallidaikurichi seems to have had the following subdivisions - Madakkurichi, Velankurichi, Cherakumaran and Kallidaikurichi.

 Economy

 Kallidaikurichi and appalam, murukku are almost synonymous.
 Appalam making is a major cottage industry here.
 It is nationally known for its quality and taste and is sent almost all over India.

 Agriculture

 Rice is the main crop here.
 Other crops are groundnut (peanuts), chilies (red pepper) and cotton, though these are seen less frequently nowadays.

 The tea plantations are operated by the Bombay Burmah Trading Corporation Ltd on forest lands leased by the government of Tamil Nadu.
 There are three tea estates within the Manjolai area.

+Kannadian Channel

+The Kannadian channel has been constructed at the confluence of the Manimuthar and Thamirabarani rivers near Chinna Sankarankovil, a small village near Ambasamudram & Kallidaikurichi town, about 42 kilometers from Tirunelveli.
+This Kannadian Channel connects the drought prone areas Of Sathankulam, Thisayanvilai by Intralinking Of Thamirabarani, Karumeniyar And Nambiyar Rivers In Tirunelveli And Thoothukudi Districts Of Tamil Nadu.

+Tamirabarani-Nambiar Link Canal project - Formation Of New Flood Carrier Canal From LS 6.5 Km Of Existing Kannadian Channel is under progress.